huggingface/dataset-viewer/chart/README.md

 The cloud infrastructure for the datasets-server uses:

-- Amazon ECR to store the docker images of the datasets-server services.
+- Docker Hub to store the docker images of the datasets-server services.
 - Amazon EKS for the Kubernetes clusters.

 Note that this Helm chart is used to manage the deployment of the `datasets-server` services to the cloud infrastructure (AWS) using Kubernetes.
 The infrastructure in itself is not created here, but in https://github.com/huggingface/infra/ using terraform.
 If you need to create or modify some resources, contact the infra team.